A DECENTRALIZED PAINTING

 IOTA is a single artwork that is to exist across vast geographical distances.
 One large painting divided into discrete pieces — all connected by a linear and organic shapes and color — which are distributed around the world.
 Each single piece a standalone work but is a part of something bigger.
 (Contact if you want to participate: email@example.com)

-To exhibit the painting (i.e. for a biennale), the network of owners send in their pieces to the location of the show.
+To exhibit the painting the network of owners allow their pieces to be shown with the others every decade (for example, the 2029 Venice Biennale).
 After the exhibition the pieces are returned, to be sent in again later for subsequent shows.
 The artwork is a diaspora, a flow of data, a murmuration moving across borders, cultures, ideologies, hierarchies, loneliness, and time.
 It is about networks, connections and relationships.

 Each time it is shown the work will be different.
 Participation levels will change and pieces will be missing, with voids left to highlight those absences.
 (See above).
 The aura of the work increases as a web of narrative builds as the pieces travel across the world, change ownership, become lost, or found; the painting changed by personal or even disruptive world events.

 The work will likely never be seen in its entirety.
 It will exist in complete form only in the imagination — an analogue virtual painting.